 The most effective treatment for flies is ongoing and preventative rather than responding to an infestation.
 With seasonal pest control, we first start by eliminating any flies currently on the property.
 Then we apply pesticides to create a protective barrier that will keep flies from entering again.
 The result is a home or business that stays pest free throughout the year.

 Because flies fly, homes that are prone to flies should also have treatments in and around windows, along with areas that flies are attracted to.
 Flies may still enter your property if you leave doors open or have food out, but as they fly around they will come into contact with these surfaces and perish.

-Seasonal pest control with the newer, scientifically backed techniques requires only quarterly or bimonthly visits, unlike the monthly pest control of the past.
+Seasonal pest control with the newer, scientifically backed techniques requires only monthly or bimonthly visits, unlike the monthly pest control of the past.
 The pesticides we use are long lasting and will continue to be effective between visits.
 Depending on the risk factors for flies and pests facing your home, our exterminators will determine the appropriate treatment schedule.
 Additionally, flies are only one of the pests that ongoing control methods treat.
 Ants, spiders, cockroaches, fleas and ticks, earwigs, and more are all included, meaning you can eliminate almost every pest with seasonal pest control.

 One Time Fly Control

 Unexpected fly infestations can also happen.
 Even if you don’t receive ongoing pest control, we are available to treat a one time infestation.
 We will inspect a property to determine what is attracting flies so that those issues can be resolved.
 Then we can apply treatments that will eliminate flies and their eggs throughout the properties.

 Why Choose Nextgen Pest Solutions for Fly Removal and Pest Control